-- At the very southwestern corner of the state, San Diego is the second largest city in California and the eighth largest city in the country.
+- At the very southwestern corner of the state, San Diego is the second-largest city in California and the eighth-largest city in the U.S.

 - The city’s economy is fueled by its proximity to the border, U.S. military bases, technology, and tourism.

 - San Diego has a very moderate climate, with year-round temperatures staying mostly between 50°F and 77°F.

 Want a glimpse of how great the city is?
 Take a look at this short video:

 1. The cost of living in San Diego is high (but not too high)

 One of the first things you’ll want to know if you’re considering moving to San Diego is the cost of living, of course.
 We’re not going to lie, it’s not the cheapest place to live.

 According to PayScale, San Diego is 47% more expensive than the nationwide average.
 But we have to consider San Diego living costs in context.
 As a large, vibrant city, you’d expect rent, food, and other basic commodities to be pricier than a small town in Arkansas, for instance.

 Living in San Diego is definitely less expensive than other big cities, like San Francisco and New York.
 And before you get too worried, remember that San Diego has a bunch of well-paying jobs that keep up with the rising cost of living.
 Which brings us to our next point . . .